Medical Office Assistant Interview Questions

 Question: Do you have experience taking patient histories, and can you do this electronically?

 Explanation: Collecting patient information and taking their history is another critical job of a medical office assistant.
-Your ability to do this both manually and electronically this critical to being qualified for the role.
+Your ability to do this both manually and electronically is critical to being qualified for the role.
 You should be able to discuss this in great detail if required.
 However, keep your first answer brief and allow the interviewer to ask a follow-up question if they need additional information.

 Example: “Collecting patient information and their medical history is a critical part of this job.
 I take great care to do this as accurately and quickly as possible.
 I follow the format of the form I am using, whether it’s hard copy or electronic.
-I review the information with the patient after we have completed the form to make sure it is accurate and that I did not miss anything.
+I review the information with the patient after we complete the form to make sure it is accurate and I did not miss anything.
 Once this process is complete, I enter the information into our system.”

 Question: What is your experience performing EKG tests?

 Explanation: This is another operational question in which the interviewer is seeking to understand how you go about performing the duties required by this job.
 Again, you should have experience in this area and be able to discuss how to perform this procedure.